butriman/butriman.github.io/index.md

 #### Key Qualifications & Responsibilities

 - **Data Pipeline Development**: Design, build, and maintain scalable and robust data pipelines to support business analytics initiatives and DWH consumers' needs.
-Utilize ___PySpark___ framework to ensure efficient data ETL processes
+Utilize ___PySpark___ framework to ensure efficient data ETL processes and ___Airflow___ to schedule, coordinate, and manage ETL processes
 - **Database Management and Optimization**: Manage database systems, optimize query performance, and ensure data integrity and availability.
 Implement data modeling and warehousing practices to support complex data storage needs
 - **Data Integration and Automation**: Automate data workflows and integrate data from multiple sources, ensuring seamless data availability across the organization.
 Use API integrations and ___Python___ to connect disparate systems and automate repetitive tasks
 - **Big Data Technologies**: Utilize big data technologies such as ___Hadoop___ and ___Spark___ to process large datasets and effectively prevent traditional relational databases from becoming overloaded and costly to maintain